 Greg Callus joined 5RB in 2015.
 He specialises primarily in defamation, data protection, freedom of information, privacy, confidentiality, and contempt of court.
 He acts for both claimants and defendants.
-He also frequently appears at hearings concerning the open justice principle (anonymity, reporting restrictions & access to court documents) both for and against the media.
+He frequently appears at hearings concerning the open justice principle (anonymity, reporting restrictions & access to court documents) both for and against the media.
 He also practises electoral law.

 Before becoming a barrister, Greg was a Fulbright Scholar at the Columbia University Graduate School of Journalism.
 On his return from New York, he worked full-time at The Guardian during full-time law school.
 He was awarded Lord Haldane and Lord Denning Scholarships by Lincoln’s Inn, where he was called to the Bar in 2012.

 After pupillage, Greg worked for the senior judiciary at the Royal Courts of Justice: first as the Judicial Assistant to the President of the Queen’s Bench Division (the Rt.
 Hon.
 Sir Brian Leveson); then moving into Private Office as acting Legal Advisor to the Lord Chief Justice of England & Wales (the Rt.
 Hon.
 The Lord Thomas of Cwmgiedd).
 He assisted his judges in leading cases in the UK Supreme Court, both divisions of the Court of Appeal, the Court Martial Appeal Court and the Divisional Courts of the Queen’s Bench Division.

 Since the closure of the Press Complaints Commission in September 2014, he has been the Editorial Complaints Commissioner at the Financial Times.